 - Men are more likely than women to use almost all types of illicit drugs (SAMHSA, 2014), and illicit drug use is more likely to result in emergency department visits or overdose deaths for men than it is for women.

 - It is very common for men to try to mask or block out the symptoms of depression or anxiety by using alcohol or other drugs.

-'The higher rates of drug use we see among men compound a gender disadvantage we have from birth.
+"higher rates of drug use we see among men compound a gender disadvantage we have from birth.
 We get into accidents more regularly, we have more unhealthy lifestyles, we die earlier, we have less insight into our health and wellbeing.
-We’re generally predisposed to engage in a whole bunch of risky behaviours while being physiologically less equipped to deal with them.'
+We’re generally predisposed to engage in a whole bunch of risky behaviours while being physiologically less equipped to deal with them.'"

 How men experience stigma and shame